 Annual Meeting App.
 In March of 2020, NASD entered into a contract with Cvent enabling NASD to provide to Annual Meeting attendees the option to receive, review, and manage Annual Meeting information using a mobile application specifically dedicated to NASD Annual Meeting activities and logistics.
 Those registering to attend the next on-site Annual Meeting of the Association will be provided access to Annual Meeting information and materials through the newly designed Annual Meeting app.

 New HEADS Platform.
 A redesign of the Higher Education Arts Data Services (HEADS) platform is underway.
 The new platform will sport a more modern look and is designed to be user-friendly and intuitive in approach.
 Users will find the data entry process similar in form and function to that currently in place (the Data Survey).
 However, the traditional Data Summaries and Special Reports features, although remaining available, will be replaced as the predominant source of data presentation with a user-driven ability to compare data points; customize reporting options; and create, view, and save visual presentations of data and data comparison—features provided through the use of interactive dashboards.
 The new platform will be populated with five years of historical data, enabling users in the first year to review six-year trends.
 This perspective will increase each year as new data is added to the system.
 It is hoped that this tool will provide invaluable information to dance executives and will serve to inform institutional decision-making considerations.
-Should questions arise, please contact Nora Hamme (email@example.com) in the National Office.
+Should questions arise, please contact NASD staff (email@example.com).